(Last Updated on : 22/07/2013)

 and the Mahabharata

 .
 There are many dolls wearing national costumes from different countries, miniature working models of railway crossings and others.

-and attached to the Rabindra-Bharati University
+and attached to the Rabindra Bharati University

 .
-Founded in the year 1961, a major section of this museum deals with the life and works of the poet.
+Established in the year 1961, a major section of this museum deals with the life and works of the poet.
 The rich collection of books, original paintings, manuscripts, photographs and other items related to the unforgettable personalities of the 19th century such as Ishwar Chandra Vidyasagar

 and Dwarkanath Tagore are also seen in this museum.

-.
+was founded in 1942 and is a place echoing the memory of the famous poet and Nobel Laureate Rabindranath Tagore.
 This Bhavana exhibits the personal collections of Gurudev and also the gifts presented to him from India and other foreign lands.
-A well stacked library and a general section with extravagant collection of paintings; letters written by celebrities and manuscripts are enclosed in this center.
-The museums of West Bengal are rich in its content and are massive archives for purposes like research and study.
+A well stacked library and a general section with extravagant collection of paintings; letters written by celebrities and manuscripts are enclosed in this centre.
+Museums of West Bengal are rich in its content and are massive archives for purposes like research and study.

 Other Museums of West Bengal